robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 If the spatial resolution of the habitat data are insufficient to capture rare habitats, context-specific relationships between individuals may not be captured by multilayer networks.

+Social processes, movement decisions, and space use are inextricably linked and multilayer networks represent a potential analytical framework for linking these processes (Mourier, Lédée and Jacoby 2019).
+Movement as a collective group can reduce per capita predation risk via detection-dilution trade-offs and improve information transfer about the quality or location of resources to other group members (Jolles, King and Killen 2019).
+Given the existing framework for constructing multilayer networks from behavioural layers (e.g. Smith-Aguilar et al.
+2019), monolayer networks that explicitly quantify movement parameters could be integrated.
+For example, edges could represent measures of dyadic or collective movement based on dynamic interaction metrics (Long et al. 2014).
+Integrating movement layers with habitat-specific social association layers could further illuminate the role of movement as a driver of the social and spatial environments an individual experiences (Webber and Vander Wal 2018).
+We generated multilayer networks based on habitat-specific layers of social association.
+Coordinated movement of dyads, or groups, could vary based on habitat, and the approach we outline could be used to explore mechanisms linking the social and spatial environments.
+For example, social processes may be an emergent property of the landscape because animals aggregate at resources, such as waterholes (Chamaill’e-Jammes et al. 2008).
+Movement to, from, or within habitat patches or territories can also contribute to the formation of the social environment (Spiegel et al. 2016).
+For example, in sleepy lizards (*Tiliqua rugosa*) males interacted primarily at home range edges, presumably driving territorial behaviour (Spiegel et al.
+2018).
+Incorporating movement ecology within a multilayer network framework is a logical next step for a burgeoning field.
+In particular, when association networks are habitat-specific, we suggest the integration of movement and space use in multilayer networks provides novel insights into the effects of habitat configuration on the formation of the social environment (Webber and Vander Wal 2018; He, Maldonado-Chaparro and Farine 2019).

+Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (Hughey et al. 2018).
+Biologging and wildlife tracking technology has advanced to the point where relocations can be programmed to occur as frequently as each second (Börger 2016), a practice which has been applied to questions of collective movement (e.g Strandburg-Peshkin et al. 2015).
+Meanwhile, remote sensing technology, including unmanned aerial vehicles and satellites, can be used to track the fine-scale movements of groups over large distances and time scales (Torney et al. 2018).
+Using technology to infer behaviour has therefore become standard operating procedure for many species in many systems.
+Our ability to collect and process remotely sensed data and infer social processes based on animal movement provides an opportunity to use multilayer social network analysis to answer complex questions about animal socioecology.

 The effect of seasonality of resources on sociality can be directly measured by differences across discrete time windows.
 Using an ordinal